SAPC ASM 2017 - Warwick

 Warwick Primary Care are proud to be working together with Coventry & Rugby CCG and our local primary care community to pioneer change.
 So we are excited by this opportunity to showcase both your work and what we are doing – by inviting you to join a celebration of the impact of, and potential for, academic primary care in driving improvements in primary care.

 The Conference programme will, as ever, be dedicated to providing opportunities to share your work.
 We will have popular favourites – Dangerous Ideas, SIGs, PHOCUS meetings.
-Along with some new features – methodology workshops, a masterclass for education researchers and a NEW educational doctoral research stream.
+Along with some new features – methodology workshops, a masterclass for education researchers.

 The full programme will be added to this page by the middle of June.